 For nearly forty years, The National survived relatively unscathed – a welcome change of pace, to be sure – until major structural renovations were called for in 1922.
 After an accident at the Knickerbocker Theatre in Washington claimed the lives of several patrons, all local theatres were required to reinforce their roofs with steel beams.
 In order to not disturb the theatre’s acoustics, the beams were added on the outside.
 Meanwhile, interior columns were replaced with steel girders that supported the weight of the tiered seating in the mezzanine and balcony.
 The orchestra pit was enlarged to make room for more musicians, while the lighting booth, which had previous jutted out into the gallery, was set into the rear wall.

 The National you visit today is mostly unchanged since its last updates in the early 1980s.
 After nearly being demolished as part of the extensive changes made to Pennsylvania Avenue, the building was instead closed for renovation in 1982 and remained under construction for 18 months.
 In addition to improved heating and air systems and several cosmetic updates, the new theatre, which reopened in 1984, was also complimented with the addition of a five-story backstage building.
 This building includes well-lit dressing rooms, a small rehearsal hall, a large wardrobe shop, and a home for The National Theatre Archives, where much of the material featured in this site can be found.
-Since 1984, there have been several significant upgrades, beginning in 1991 when the theatre closed to allow for the replacement of the asbestos fire curtain.
-This was followed by the repainting of the theatre’s interior in 2012.
-Then, between 2017 and the present day, the DC Commission on the Arts and Humanities and private donors have contributed over $6 million that has funded critical capital improvements, including projects such as the upgrades to the HVAC system, renovations of the second-floor restrooms, modernization of the rigging system, and the installation of the state-of-the-art sound system.
-One wonders what exciting transformations are coming up next!
+Since 1984, there have been several significant upgrades, beginning in 1991 when the Theatre closed to allow for the replacement of the asbestos fire curtain.
+This was followed by the repainting of the Theatre’s interior in 2012.
+Between 2017 and the present day, the DC Commission on the Arts and Humanities and private donors have contributed over $6 million that has funded critical capital improvements, including projects such as the upgrades to the HVAC system, renovations of the second-floor restrooms, modernization of the rigging system, and the installation of the state-of-the-art sound system.
+You have to wonder what exciting transformations are coming up next!